ixd-physical-computing/IxD-PhysicalComputing-22/Week-5/Serial-output-lab.md

 ![schematic](schematic-bb.png)

-Getting two or more values is the eventual goal, most of you will need this in the future.
+Most of you will need to be able to send two or more values in the future.
 In this case, `Serial.write()` wouldn’t be able to fit much information, you need to use `Serial.print()`, and separate the values with a comma followed by a space.

 In the Arduino code, print out the numbers of values one by one with `Serial.print()`, seperated by printing a comma `Serial.print(", ");`, and remember to add a new lane by using `Serial.println()` on your last value.
 In this example, we have two values to send out.